 Several upscale residential communities are within the city limits.
 Sahalee is a private residential/golf community located around a 27-hole course.
 The Sahalee Country Club hosted the US Senior Open Championship in 2010 and the LPGA championship tournament in 2016.
-Plateau Golf and Country Club is a newer 18-hole golf course/clubhouse with condominiums, townhouses, and single family homes.
+Plateau Golf and Country Club is a newer 18-hole golf course/clubhouse with condominiums, townhouses, and single-family homes.

 The City is dependent upon property taxes as a major source of revenue to the general fund, providing about 70% of the fund's revenue.
 Annual property tax increases are limited to 1% of the prior year's collections plus a new construction factor unless approved via referendum.
-The City did not increase property taxes by the allowable 1% in 2020 but may use the "banked" 2020 increase in future years.
-As of 2020, the City's banked property tax capacity equaled \$2,444,254.
+The City increased property taxes by the 1%, in addition to using half the "banked" increases from previous years, which totaled \$1,220,125.

 Real estate excise taxes derived from the sale of real property along with transportation and park impact fees are major sources of funding for capital expenditures.
-Real estate excise tax receipts in 2020 were 1.4% lower than 2019, the third year of a decline and impact fee revenues have seen increases of 61% (transportation) and 67% (parks) from the prior year.
-Even though 2020 impact fees increased, there has been an overall downward trend since 2014.
+Real estate excise tax receipts in 2021 were 43% higher than 2020, the first year of increase after three years of decline.
+Impact fee revenues have seen decreases of 68% (transportation) and 69% (parks) from the prior year.
+This continued the decline of impact fee revenue starting in 2014.
 Significant infrastructure funding is also provided by transfers of general fund resources to the capital improvement funds.
 The city has no utility or business taxes.